dmcable/spacexr/documentation/README.md

     explanatory variables need to be distinguished.
 -   `Z_score`: the Z-score for a statistical Z-test, if applicable.
 -   `p_val`: the p-value for the statistical test of DE for this gene.
--   `conv`: whether RCTDE converged for this gene (required to achieve significance).
+-   `conv`: whether GLAMDE converged for this gene (required to achieve significance).

 ### Multiple replicates

-RCTD and RCTDE can be run in batch mode on multiple replicates.
+RCTD and GLAMDE can be run in batch mode on multiple replicates.
 This involves the creation of an `RCTD.replicates` object, which stores multiple `SpatialRNA` experimental replicates.
-Then, one can use `run.RCTD.replicates` and `run.RCTDE.replicates` to run RCTD and RCTDE, respectively.
-This procedure is documented in detail in the [Population-level RCTD and RCTDE vignette](https://raw.githack.com/dmcable/spacexr/master/vignettes/replicates.html).
+Then, one can use `run.RCTD.replicates` and `run.GLAMDE.replicates` to run RCTD and GLAMDE, respectively.
+This procedure is documented in detail in the [Population-level RCTD and GLAMDE vignette](https://raw.githack.com/dmcable/spacexr/master/vignettes/replicates.html).